maxi-blocks/maxi-blocks/readme.txt

 Build your site with components made for speedy design:

-- **Foundation blocks:** Begin your designs with essential building blocks.

 - **Interaction builder:** Link elements and layers together for advanced interactions.

 - **Full Site Editing (FSE):** Design your entire website, including headers, footers, and content.